QurateInc/vue-pouch-db/README.md

 Vue.use(VuePouchDB);
 ```

-## VuePouchDB Bucket
+## Vue Pouch DB Bucket

 The bucket is a global config object (schema), that you can set
-specific rules globally or per database.
+configurations globally or per database.

-Currently the following keys are plugin specific:
+Currently the following keys are plugin specific, these keys have specific

-* config // Main config Object anything here will be passed by default to each DB instance
+ functionality in the Bucket Config Object:

+* config
-* plugins // List of PouchDB Plugins
+* plugins
-* actions // Custom methods, that share the "this" internal object of VuePouchDB
+* actions

+---

 ```javascript
 // Bucket - Vue Pouch DB Config Object